Connor-WT/slate2/source/index.html.md

 ```
 ### `/ba-from-loc`

-This endpoint, provided a latitude and longitude parameter, returns the enclosing balancing authority details if known, or an "Invalid Coordinates" error if the point lays outside of known BAs.
+This endpoint, provided a latitude and longitude parameter, returns the enclosing balancing authority details if known, or an "Invalid Coordinates" error if the point lies outside of known BAs.
+For more information on what a balancing authority is, see [this explanation] (https://www.eia.gov/todayinenergy/detail.php?id=27152) from the EIA.

 See [map coverage] (https://www.watttime.org/explorer/#3/41.23/-97.64) for available grid regions.